News Breaking

 The Internet’s Time Bomb: What Happens When Undersea Cables Fail?

-Undersea internet cable
+Undersea internet cable are the vertebrae of global connections.

 By Sanju Sapkota | sanjusapkota.com.np

-We think of the internet as an invisible, wireless force—but 99% of global data travels through undersea cables, fragile threads as thin as a garden hose that connect continents.
+We think of the internet as an invisible, wireless force but 99% of global data travels through undersea cables, fragile threads as thin as a garden hose that connect continents.
 These cables are the hidden backbone of civilization, yet they’re vulnerable to sharks, ship anchors, and even sabotage.

 So what happens when they fail?